Galveston Photography, 1860-1890

 In 2018, Rosenberg Library exhibited: Galveston Photography, 1860-1890.
 The exhibit included the earliest known photographs of downtown Galveston which were taken by Sache & Potter Studio in 1861, just before the Civil War.
 Other images include the aftermath of a devastating hurricane that struck the island in October 1867 as well as damage from a downtown fire in 1877.
-One of the most striking images in the exhibit is a photograph of three men in a canoe resting above a frozen Galveston Bay after a winter storm in 1886.
+One of the most striking images in the exhibit was a photograph of three men in a canoe resting above a frozen Galveston Bay after a winter storm in 1886.

-Other interesting images are stereographs created by Galveston photographer P.H.
+Other interesting images were stereographs created by Galveston photographer P.H.
 Rose in the mid-1880s.
-Steregraphs are double images from slightly different perspectives which appear as a single, three-dimensional image when viewed with a stereoscope.
-Special viewing lenses will be available in the exhibit gallery so that these photos can be seen as originally intended by the photographer.
+Stereographs are double images from slightly different perspectives which appear as a single, three-dimensional image when viewed with a stereoscope.
+Special viewing lenses were available in the exhibit gallery so that the photos could be seen as originally intended by the photographer.
 During the opening reception, Anne Peterson, Curator of Photographs at Southern Methodist University’s DeGolyer Library, gave a lecture about the exhibit.

 Central Wharf, 1861